papertrail/remote_syslog/README.md

         -p, --dest-port PORT             Destination syslog port (514) -P, --pid-dir DIRECTORY          Directory to write .pid file in (/var/run/) -s, --severity SEVERITY          Severity (notice)
+            --strip-color                Strip color codes
         -h, --help                       Show this message

 ## Example

-Daemonize, collecting from files mentioned in ./config/logs.yml as well as /var/log/mysqld.log:
+Daemonize, collecting from files mentioned in `./config/logs.yml` as well as `/var/log/mysqld.log`:

     $ remote_syslog -c configs/logs.yml -p 12345 /var/log/mysqld.log

-Stay attached to the terminal, look for and use /etc/log_files.yml if it exists, write PID to /tmp/remote_syslog.pid, and send with facility local0:
+Stay attached to the terminal, look for and use `/etc/log_files.yml` if it exists, write PID to `/tmp/remote_syslog.pid`, and send with facility local0:

     $ remote_syslog -d a.server.com -f local0 -P /tmp /var/log/mysqld.log

 remote_syslog will daemonize by default.
 A sample init file is in the gem as remote_syslog.init.d.
 You may be able to:

     $ cp examples/remote_syslog.init.d /etc/init.d/remote_syslog